Rippleffect/RippleAdminBundle/README.md

     inner_list_row:           SonataAdminBundle:CRUD:list_inner_row.html.twig
     base_list_field:          SonataAdminBundle:CRUD:base_list_field.html.twig

-These can all be overridden to point at your own bundle's view templates (good practice is to place your templates below the `Vendor\AdminBundle\Resources\views` section, and make it correspond with the default template location.
+These can all be changed to point at your own bundle's view templates (good practice is to place your templates below the `Vendor\AdminBundle\Resources\views` folder, and make it correspond with the default template location.
 For example, if we were to override the `delete` template block, we would place it in `Vendor\AdminBundle\Resources\views\CRUD\delete.html.twig`.

 [1]: http://sonata-project.org/bundles/admin/master/doc/index.html